 A. In-book links take you to a location within the textbook.
 For example, the table of contents would be considered in-book links and embedded links take you to the correct location in the book.
 N/A Additional Information: No within book hyperlinks found.
-However, navigation links passed when running the accessibility checker.
+However, the accessibility checker resulted in navigation links passed.
 B. Live hyperlinks take you to any website or webpages external to the book.
-N/A Additional Information: No live on internet hyperlinks found.
+Pass Additional Information: 10/10 live links worked.
+Only 10 live links were found throughout the entire book.
+Pgs 1-157 were checked.
+Live links in pages 48, 50, 71, 77, 92, 97, 114, 136, 142, 154 functioned.
 C. Live links take you to the correct webpage that is functioning properly.
-N/A Additional Information: No live on internet hyperlinks found.
+Pass Additional Information: 10/10 live links worked.
+Pgs 1-157 were checked.
+All live links functioned.
 D. Live links are descriptive enough for the users to know where it should take them.
-N/A Additional Information: No live on internet hyperlinks found.
+Fail Additional Information: 0/10 live links had a description.
+Pgs 1-157 were checked.
+20 out of the 20 links were in html (URL) form and were not descriptive enough.